fin3ss3g0d/evilgophish/README.md

 1. `O3652` - modified/updated version of the original `o365` (stolen from [Optiv blog](https://www.optiv.com/insights/source-zero/blog/spear-phishing-modern-platforms))
 2. `google` - updated from previous examples online
 3. `knowbe4` - custom (don't have access to an account for testing auth URL, works for single-factor campaigns, have not fully tested MFA)

+## A Word About Phishlets

+I feel like the world has been lacking some good phishlet examples lately.
+It would be great if this repository could be a central repository for the latest phishlets.
+Send me your phishlets at `fin3ss3g0d@pm.me` for a chance to end up in `evilginx2/phishlets`.
+If you provide quality work, I will create a `Phishlets Hall of Fame` and you will be added to it.

 ## Changes To evilginx2